cibolabs/cibo_tilerlayer/README.md

 dependencies (GEOS, PROJ etc).
 See [our makefile](https://github.com/cibolabs/cibo_tilerlayer/blob/main/layers/cibo/Makefile) for more information.

-Currently, we are focused on building for ARM on a AWS Graviton machines.
-And make layers available for this.
+Currently, we are focused on building for ARM on a AWS Graviton machines and make layers available for this architecture.
 We will make `x86_64` builds available if there is demand.
 Do do this yourself you will need to pass through the `Architecture` parameter as `x86_64` into `template.yaml`.

 AWS SAM needs to be installed first.